-Comparison table of Raspberry Pi 4 and Raspberry Pi 3
+Brief Comparison Raspberry Pi 4 vs Raspberry Pi 3

 |Raspberry Pi 4||Raspberry Pi 3|